OCA/l10n-france/l10n_fr_account_payment_intl_credit_transfer/readme/DESCRIPTION.md

 These regulatory codes are required for non-SEPA credit transfers with an amount over 50 000 € (or equivalent amount in another currency).

+This module allows to define a default regulatory reporting code on partners, that will be used by default on the non-SEPA credit transfer payment lines of this partner.